A large group of people standing outside in a grey courtyard, smiling at the viewer

 Can I join a varsity athletics team?

 Grinnell Athletics offers 20 varsity sports (NCAA Division III).
-If you are interested in participating as a varsity athlete, you should initiate contact with a coach via email.
+If you are interested in participating as a varsity athlete, you are invited to initiate contact with a coach via email.
 It is wise to reach out as soon as possible.

 Thank you for reading the IPOP planning packet.
 We look forward to meeting you soon, and we hope that you will experience more culture & less shock!